gabesparks/github-npm-sourcing-guide/README.md

 LinkedIn is a highlight reel.
 GitHub is the game tape.

-While everyone else is cold messaging "rockstar developers" on LinkedIn, you could be pulling real contribution data, commit history, and public emails from the platform engineers actually care about.
-This toolkit gives you two CLI tools that work together: one to find top contributors from any repo or NPM package, and one to deeply evaluate any profile before you reach out.
+This toolkit gives you four CLI tools that work individually or together as a full sourcing pipeline.
+Find high-signal repos, pull top contributors, deep-evaluate profiles, and generate a ranked outreach shortlist.
+All from your terminal.

 No subscriptions.
 No browser extensions.
 No begging an engineer to help you find engineers.